Computer Aided Drug Design (CADD)

 - HTS library 500K compounds

-- SAR analysis Computational series expansion, scaffold replacement and other fragment-based approaches.
+- Computational series expansion, scaffold replacement and other fragment-based approaches.

 - De novo and generative design